carpentries-incubator/twitter-with-twarc/setup.md

 <img src="fig/what-you-api.PNG" width="400">
 <img src="fig/project-description.PNG" width="400">

-Note the given keys down in an accessible place like a password manager.
+*SAVE* these keys in an accessible place like a password manager.
 You will not see these keys again, so this is essential.
 You should have:
 * Consumer Key: API Key and Secret
 * Authentication Bearer Token
 * Access Token and Secret

-You will need to keep a total of 5 items listed above.

 > ## Obtain Access Token and Secret
 > On the App Page (twarc-app in the example) go to 'Keys and Tokens'.
 Generate 'Access Token and Secret Token'.
 Note down both Access Token
 > and Access Token Secret.
-If you want to use twarc on another computer, generate new keys and tokens {: .prereq}
+If you want to use twarc on another computer, generate new keys and tokens

+There are a total of 5 of these super-long numbers to keep track of.

+{: .prereq}